"Courage & Confidence" | St Madeleine Sophie Barat

 Explain how you are developing your employability qualities and skills to satisfy your own expectations and the future expectations of your employers and co- workers

-CEIAG PROGRAMME
+CEIAG Programme

 The CEIAG careers programme is developed as an effective careers programme in line with the government’s statutory guidance on careers advice that offers students: